wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 - The following methods in `PowerAuthSDK` class are deprecated:
   - `unsafeChangePassword(from:to:)` - use asynchronous `changePassword(from:to:callback:)` as a replacement.
+  - Constructor `PowerAuthSDK(configuration:keychainConfiguration:clientConfiguration:)` - use methods with `PowerAuthBiometricConfiguration` parameter instead.

+- All static methods for accessing a various shared instances are now deprecated:
+  - `PowerAuthSDK.initSharedInstance(...)` and `PowerAuthSDK.sharedInstance()` - To ensure better control and flexibility, manage the global instances within your application code.
+  - `PowerAuthClientConfiguration.sharedInstance()` - use a class constructor with no parameters if you want to create the default configuration.
+  - `PowerAuthKeychainConfiguration.sharedInstance()` - use a class constructor with no parameters if you want to create the default configuration.

+- The following properties in `PowerAuthKeychainConfiguration` class are now deprecated:
+  - `linkBiometricItemsToCurrentSet` - use new `PowerAuthBiometricConfiguration.invalidateBiometricFactorAfterChange` instead, with the same meaning.
+  - `allowBiometricAuthenticationFallbackToDevicePasscode` - use new `PowerAuthBiometricConfiguration.allowFallbackToDevicePasscode` instead, with the same meaning.
+  - `invalidateLocalAuthenticationContextAfterUse` - use new `PowerAuthBiometricConfiguration.invalidateLocalAuthenticationContextAfterUse` instead, with the same meaning.
+  - Be aware that if you provide both, `PowerAuthBiometricConfiguration` and  `PowerAuthKeychainConfiguration` objects to initialize `PowerAuthSDK`, then the values from the biometric configuration takes precedence.

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`: